 We used the software JMP to statistically analyze our data.

 Results

-Figure 3.
-Model Output

 First, we discuss the covariates left in the model and the implications of their significance.
 Age has a positive coefficient as expected, as does the “own” category of OwnRent.
 The “rent” category has a negative coefficient, also as expected, since renters are less likely to stay put than homeowners.
 FeelSafeDayCat has a positive coefficient, which is also in line with expectations.
 The coefficients for PoliceRatingCat-high, and both levels of TrashRatingCat are negative, which is surprising, given that we would expect better police and trash services ratings to contribute to more years in the area.
 Neighborhood ID is not significant, but the years of residence is lower for sector 1 relative to sector 4, but higher for sectors 2 and 3 relative to sector 4.

-Figure 4.
+The graph shows our R-squared value is 0.44, and the model tends to under predict the number of years in the area.

+Table 1.
+Model Output

+Below is the same table and graph with Neighborhood Id removed from the model.
+We see that the coefficient p-values change slightly, but the significance, signs, and R-squared remain the same.
+Therefore, we will keep the variable in our model.

+Table 2.
 Output removing Neighborhood ID

 Next, we look further into differences between the four subsectors.
 Even though the coefficients were not significant, indicating that years of residence is not a statistically significant component of the differences in neighborhoods, we can still examine whether there were significant differences between the pairs of subsectors.
 We can see this is not the case, based on the Tukey HSD.
 No pairs of subsectors have significantly different years of residence, and the least squares means for each subsector are very close in value.